KKDN7355/Milky-Way-Planets-And-Their-Relative-Distances-To-Earth/README.md

 ## Features

-- **Solar System Visualization**: A top-down view of the Solar System, showing planetary positions relative to Earth.
+- **Solar System Visualisation**: A top-down view of the Solar System, showing planetary positions relative to Earth.
 - **Live Data Simulation**: Uses `skyfield` ephemeris data to calculate accurate planetary positions.
 - **Dynamic Table of Distances**: Displays real-time calculations of each planet's distance from Earth.
 - **Ranking System**: Sorts planets based on their distance from Earth at each simulation step.